mikecopeland/jQuery.readOnlyForm/README.md

 jQuery.readOnlyForm
 ===================

-This jQuery plugin converts a form to a read-equivalent.
+This jQuery plugin converts a form to a read-only equivalent.
 All submit and button elements will be hidden.
 Text fields, text areas and select elements will be translated to their text values.
 Checkbox and radio elements will become disabled.